How do I purchase a recreation license online?

-- All members of hunting clubs must also carry a copy of the license on their person, and have a copy displayed in the windshield of their vehicle at all times, while on the property.
+- All members of hunting clubs must also carry a copy of the license on their person, at all times, while on the property.

 Can I purchase a license in-person or over the phone?

 Licenses are only available for purchase through our website.
-We do not accept orders over the phone.
+We do not accept orders over the phone or in person.

 What should I do if I do not have a computer to purchase a license?

 Public computers are available at many libraries.
 We hope that our customers who are less comfortable with online purchases will utilize a family member, friend, or hunting club member to help them through the process.
-Future correspondence from Hancock Forest Management regarding recreational licenses will be sent through the email entered during the registration process.
+Future correspondence from Hancock Forest Management regarding recreational licenses will be sent through to the email address on file for the license purchased.

 How do I pay for a license?

 We accept all major credit cards including American Express and Discover.
 We also accept electronic funds transfer (EFT) from a checking account.